-The Johns Hopkins Comparative Nonprofit Sector Project (CNP) is the largest systematic effort ever undertaken to analyze the scope, structure, financing, and role of the private nonprofit sector in countries around the world in order to enrich our understanding of this sector, and to provide a sounder basis for both public and private action towards it.
+The Johns Hopkins Comparative Nonprofit Sector Project (CNP) was the largest systematic comparative effort ever undertaken to analyze the scope, structure, financing, and role of the private nonprofit sector in countries around the world in order to enrich understanding of this sector, and to provide a sounder basis for both public and private action towards it.

-Begun in 1991, this project grew out of an increased need for basic information about civil society organizations following a dramatic “associational revolution.”
-This revolution forced a reappraisal of the respective roles of the market and the state focused new attention on the role of private, nonprofit organizations; however, despite this growing importance, these organizations remained poorly understood almost everywhere, making it difficult to determine their capabilities or to attract attention to their challenges.
+Begun in 1991, this project grew out of an increased need for basic information about civil society organizations following the tremendous growth in the number and size of nonprofit organizations in the second half of the 20th century.
+This “global associational revolution” forced a reappraisal of the respective roles of the market and the state and focused new attention on the role of private, nonprofit organizations.
+Despite this growing importance, these organizations remained poorly understood almost everywhere, making it difficult to determine their capabilities or to attract attention to their challenges.

-To pursue these objectives, the project utilizes a comparative empirical approach that features heavy reliance on a team of Local Associates in the project countries, a common framework, set of definitions, and information-gathering strategies; and a network of national and international advisory committees to oversee progress and help disseminate results.
-A detailed description of the methodology can be downloaded here.
+To pursue these objectives, the project utilized a comparative empirical approach that relied heavy on a team of Local Associates in the project countries who each tested and collaborated to revise and strengthen the a common research framework, set of definitions, and information-gathering strategies; and a network of national and international advisory committees to oversee progress and help disseminate results.
+A detailed description of the methodology is available here.

 Ultimately extending to 46 total countries spanning all of the world’s continents and most of its major religious and cultural traditions, this project produced a rich body of comparative data, the Johns Hopkins Global Civil Society Index, several books, and more than 60 published working papers written or edited by Center Staff and Local Associates.